stratum-mining/sv2-spec/05-Mining-Protocol.md

 All Channels are independent of each other, but share some messages broadcast from the server for higher efficiency (e.g. information about a new `prev_hash`).
 Each Channel is identified by its `channel_id` (`U32`), which is consistent throughout the whole life of the Connection.
 There MUST NOT be two Channels with the same ID in the same Connection.

-A Proxy can either transparently allow its clients to open separate Channels with the server (preferred behavior), or aggregate open connections from downstream devices into its own open channel with the server and translate the messages accordingly (present mainly for allowing v1 proxies).
+A Proxy can either transparently allow its clients to open separate Channels with the server (preferred behavior), or aggregate open connections from downstream devices into its own open channel with the server and translate the messages accordingly (present mainly to support proxies that translate between Sv1 and Sv2, since Stratum v1 devices cannot open channels themselves).
 Both options have some practical use cases.
 In either case, proxies SHOULD aggregate clients' Channels into a smaller number of Connections.
 This saves network traffic for broadcast messages sent by a server because fewer messages need to be sent in total, which leads to lower latencies as a result.